coglinev3/ansible-bender/README.md

 * Python 3.6 or later (python 3.5 or earlier are not supported and known not to be working)
 * Ansible (***Ansible needs to be built against python 3***)

-These requirements will be installed with this role.
+All requirements are installed with this role.

 ## Role Variables

 Available variables are listed below, along with default values (see defaults/main.yml):

 ```yml